seschneck/risk_archive_2023_1121/ema/manuscript/methods.md

 Lapses were derived from the first item of each EMA ("Have you drank any alcohol that you have not yet reported?").
 If participants answered yes to this question they were prompted to enter the hour and date of the first unreported drink and the hour and date of their last drink.
 Following this information, participants were asked whether their goal was still to remain abstinent in the future.
 At each monthly follow-up visit an Alcohol Timeline Followback was administered by study staff to identify unreported lapses and resolve conflicting (e.g., lapse end time predating lapse start time) or incomplete (e.g., no lapse end time) reports.

 ### Individual Differences
-At the screening visit we collected self-report information about demographics, mental health, and drug and alcohol use history.
+At the screening visit we collected self-report information about demographics, mental health, and drug and alcohol use history. <!--How much info do we want to include about these measures?-->

 ## Data Analytic Strategy
 ### Labels